 Have I done 6 miles at the pace I need to run at for 13.1 miles?
 8 miles?
 10 miles?

-It isn’t that they are not good runners.
-I hear ‘I am not a runner’, ‘I was never good at running’, etc. I think we all can create the results we want, regardless of the subject area, if we find more joy, rather then pain, in what we are doing.
+It isn't that they are not good runners.
+I hear ‘I am not a runner', ‘I was never good at running', etc. We all can create the results we want, regardless of the subject area, if we find more joy, rather than pain, in what we are doing.

 Build onto the mileage foundation first.